MissionCriticalCloud/terraform-provider-cosmic/website/docs/r/ssh_keypair.html.markdown

     be loaded from a file on disk using the [`file()` interpolation function](/docs/configuration/interpolation.html#file_path_).
 Changing
     this forces a new resource to be created.

-* `project` - (Optional) The name or ID of the project to register this key to.
-Changing this forces a new resource to be created.

 ## Attributes Reference